 - React NativeCreating a Dictionary App Using React Native for AndroidAshraff Hathibelagal

 What is the best solution?
 Native?
 Or hybrid?
 Or a web application?
 There is no one answer.
 It depends on several factors.
 If you are a developer, then the answer is less complicated.
 What technologies are you already familiar with?
 Do you want to focus on one platform or create applications for multiple platforms?

 It is becoming a true challenge to stay on top of iOS, Android, and Windows Phone.
-Some developers write native applications for multiple platforms, but it is challenging and I don't recommend it.
-The mobile space evolves at a rapid pace and it is almost impossible to know every platform inside out.
-If you choose for native development, then that should be your goal, become very, very familiar with the platform you're targeting.
-That should be your goal as a native developer.
+Some developers write native applications for multiple platforms, but it is challenging and if you can do it, I definitely recommend it.
+The mobile space evolves at a rapid pace, and if you choose native development, then that should be your goal, to become very, very familiar with the platform you're targeting.

 This is one of the reasons many developers choose a hybrid solution.
 If you are a seasoned web developer, then you will be up and running in no time.
 Apache Cordova, in combination with Ionic or Onsen UI, can speed up development significantly.